Argyn: Argyns and Mongols

 In modern Mongolia, surnames such as Argun, Arguud, Arguun, Arguut, Argyn, and Arigan are registered.
 Among present-day Argyn clans, the Tarakty and Tobykty are genetically closest to the Mongols.

 However, as noted by Zhabagin and Sabitov, none of the ethnographic hypotheses regarding the proto-Argyns' origin — whether from Mongolic or Turkic-speaking communities — is fully supported by Y-chromosome polymorphism data.
 Genetic studies of patrilineal lines show a strong affinity between the Argyns and Iranian-speaking peoples, suggesting an ancient genetic substratum introduced by migration from the Iranian Plateau.
 In contrast, the Turkic and Mongolic components appear as a superstratum introduced through later waves of migration.
 The estimated age of the shared G1 cluster among Kazakhs and Mongols is around 3,000 years, indicating that this haplogroup was already present in the Eurasian Steppe during the Early Iron Age.

+Genetic studies have shown that the main haplogroup among the Argyns is G1.
+Research suggests that haplogroup G1 was already present in the Eurasian steppe during the Early Iron Age (including among the ancestors of modern Kazakhs, Bashkirs, and Mongols).
+At the same time, according to Zhabagin and Sabitov, the predominance of haplogroup G1 indicates a genetic affinity between the Argyns and Iranian-speaking peoples.
+In their conclusion, none of the ethnographic hypotheses regarding the origin of the Proto-Argyns (from Mongolic-speaking or Turkic-speaking communities) is fully supported by Y-chromosome polymorphism data.
+The studies point to the existence of an ancient genetic substrate introduced into the Proto-Argyns through migration from the Iranian plateau.
+Meanwhile, Turkic and Mongolic components, according to these studies, represent a later superstrate introduced by subsequent migrations.
+The paternal gene pool of the Argyns carries a primary heritage from peoples of the Indo-Iranian language family or their descendants, and only in later stages incorporated additional elements from the gene pools of other Turkic- and Mongolic-speaking populations.
+According to Zhabagin and Sabitov, by the time the community of Proto-Argyn descendants had taken on a socio-cultural form as a tribal group, they were most likely already a Turkic-speaking group.
+At the same time, their research indicates that, based on genetic distances, the Argyns are closest to populations of Iran (Assyrians, Baloch, Iranians, Mazanderanis, Kurds), and that the oldest known carrier of haplogroup G1 identified to date was found in western Iran.

 Etymology

 The name of the Argyns probably corresponds to that of the "Argons" mentioned by Marco Polo in a country called "Tenduc" (around modern-day Hohhot) during the 13th century.
 Polo reported that this clan who had "sprung from two different races: to wit, of the race of the Idolaters of Tenduc and ... the worshippers of Mahommet.